jeromeetienne/phoneasdaydreamcontroller.js/README.md

 - ```client/``` is the phone controller, aka the webapps which emulate the daydream controller on your phone
 - ```examples/basic.html``` simply display the gamepad. raw output of the phone gamepad.
 Good to debug
 - ```examples/doodlingvr/``` doodling in vr : wip application to doodle in VR
+- ```examples/ray-input/``` an example to use your phone as 3dof controller in [ray-input](https://github.com/borismus/ray-input).
+  I like this one a lot :)
+  It gives a better experience to people who got no 3dof controller but got a phone. e.g. google cardboard can use a 3dof controller now.
+  This make the vr experience more democratic.
+  As i see it, the goal is about 'giving the best VR experience possible to as many people as possible'
 - ```examples/gestures.html``` gestures : gesture detection on gamepad trackpad - support swipe gesture + one dollar gesture
 - ```examples/css3d.html``` an example using css3d
 - ```examples/webvr.html``` an example using webvr

 # Misc

-- It it possible to use it with [ray-input](https://github.com/borismus/ray-input) too.
-  Go [here](https://github.com/jeromeetienne/ray-input/blob/phone-as-vr-controller/phoneasvrcontroller.html#L30) to see how it can be done.
-  It gives a better experience to people who got no 3dof controller but got a phone. e.g. google cardboard can use a 3dof controller now.
-  This make the vr experience more democratic.
-  As i see it, the goal is about 'giving the best VR experience possible to as many people as possible'
 - To learn more about daydream controller, i used the [documentation for their unity plugin](https://developers.google.com/vr/unity/controller-basics).
 - Current the phone read the IMU by using [Device Orientation events](https://www.w3.org/TR/2016/CR-orientation-event-20160818/).
   But in some phones, the gyroscope is quite noisy.
 It makes it less precise and less confortable.